AseasRoa/paintor/docs/v2/templates/template-tree-elements.md

   x.a(
     {
       class: 'anchors', // "class" is valid for all elements
-      href: 'https://github.com/' // "href" is specific for <a> elements },
+      href: 'https://github.com/' // "href" is specific for <a> elements only },
     'Go to GitHub'
   )